salomeaduashvili/JavaScript-Projects.-part9/README.md

 tests.js includes :

-Testing Approach
+- Testing Approach

 Instead of using Jest or Mocha, this project uses custom test helper functions:

-test() – checks returned values
+- test() – checks returned values

-testError() – checks thrown errors
+- testError() – checks thrown errors

 Each function has its own test block.

 Functions Overview
-1️⃣ shorten(word)
+### 1️⃣ shorten(word)

-Removes all vowels (a e i o u, case-insensitive) from a string.
+- Removes all vowels (a e i o u, case-insensitive) from a string.

 Examples:

-twitter → twttr
+- twitter → twttr

-AEIOU → ""
+- AEIOU → ""

-2️⃣ value(word)
+### 2️⃣ value(word)

-Calculates score based on specific letter rules.
+- Calculates score based on specific letter rules.

 Examples:

-hello → 0
+- hello → 0

-hola → 20
+- hola → 20

-bonjorno → 100
+- bonjorno → 100

-3️⃣ isValid(username)
+### 3️⃣ isValid(username)

 Validates a username with rules such as:

-Must contain letters
+- Must contain letters

-Numbers allowed only at the end
+- Numbers allowed only at the end

-No special characters
+- No special characters

-Cannot start with numbers
+- Cannot start with numbers

 Examples:

-aks97 → true
+- aks97 → true

-david10 → false
+- david10 → false

-4️⃣ convert(fraction)
+### 4️⃣ convert(fraction)

-Converts a fraction string (X/Y) into a percentage.
+- Converts a fraction string (X/Y) into a percentage.

 Error handling:

-Invalid format (3/9/5)
+- Invalid format (3/9/5)

-Non-integers (1.5/3)
+- Non-integers (1.5/3)

-Division by zero (3/0)
+- Division by zero (3/0)

 X > Y (9/3)